 Number_of_terminals rules:

 The Number_of_terminals subparameter is required and defines the number of terminals associated with the Interconnect Model.
+The value shall equal the number of subcircuit terminals for an IBIS-ISS subcircuit or the number of ports plus 1 (N+1) for a Touchstone file.
 The subparameter name shall be followed by a single integer argument greater than zero on the same line.
 The argument shall be separated from the subparameter name by the “=” character.
 The subparameter name, “=” character, and argument may optionally be separated by whitespace.
 Only one Number_of_terminals subparameter may appear for a given [Interconnect Model] keyword.
 The Number_of_terminals subparameter shall appear before any terminal lines and after all other subparameters for a given Interconnect Model.

+Example:

+Number_of_terminals = 3

 Terminal line rules: